Tapa cloth: Tonga

 The fetaʻaki is almost always painted.
 It then becomes ngatu, the Tongan word for the final product.
 Painting is done over the whole length, but only the central 2.5 m in the width.
 On both sides there is an unpainted border of about 20 cm wide, which in Tonga is called the tapa.
 To paint the sheet, it is draped over a huge wooden drum or kupesi (upeti in Samoa) covered with stencils.
-These stencils are made from coconut front midribs (or any other sticks of a few millimeter thick) and made in the pattern which will be used.
+These stencils are made from coconut frond midribs (or any other sticks of a few millimeter thick) and made in the pattern which will be used.
 There are a handful of standard kupesi designs, like the 'pine road' (the road from the palace to the royal cemetery), or the 'shield of Tonga', or the 'lion' (the king), or the 'dove' (the king as ruler), and more abstract figures like the 'Manulua' (two birds).

 Once the tapa sheet is put over the drum, the women rub with force a dabber with some brown paint (made from the koka tree (Bischofia javanica)) over the sheet.
 This work is called tataʻi.
 Where they rub over a rib of the kupesi more paint will stick to that position while very little will stick elsewhere.
 In this way the basic pattern is put on the sheet.
 Once a part is done, they lift up the sheet and proceed to the next strip and so forth.
 When the whole sheet has been processed, it is spread out on the ground and painted with a brush made from Pandanus seeds.
 The women will accentuate the faintly visible marks with some more generous paint, this time made from the tongo, the mangrove (Rhizophora mangle).
 Both koka and tongo paint are always brown, but the latter is much darker.
 Black is not used in Tonga, although it is characteristic of Fijian tapa.

 It is customary that during the painting process lines are drawn on the ngatu along the width every 45 cm or more.
 The kupesi are made to the size that will fit in the divisions thus made.
 Such a division is known as langanga and they are numbered (on the blank tapa) from one to as many as needed for the whole length.
 When a smaller piece of ngatu is needed, the sheet is cut along a langanga division.
 A 4 to 6 langanga piece is called folaʻosi.
 An 8-piece is fātuua, while a 10 langanga piece of ngatu is known as toka hongofulu.
 Less common are the double fātuua, named fātufā or double of that again, the fātuvalu.
 Nowadays for the tourist trade other sizes and designs can be made as well.